- Is the Peer networking error 1068 giving you a hard time? Let’s see how you can easily solve it.

 Lastly, users are also suggesting to delete your Homegroup or to leave the Homegroup, so you can try that as well.

-Solution 5 – Change the security permissions for MachineKeys folder
+7. Change the security permissions for the MachineKeys folder

-- Right click MachineKeys folder and choose Properties.
+- Right-click the MachineKeys folder and choose Properties.

-- Go to Security tab and click Edit.
+- Go to the Security tab and click Edit.

-- Select Everyone and check Full control option.
+- Select Everyone and check the Full control option.